terrazzoapp/terrazzo/docs/src/pages/docs/plugins/css.md

 To generate CSS for Modes, add a `modeSelectors: {}` object to your config, and specify `mode: [selector1, selector2, …]`.

-For example, if your `color` group has `light` and `dark` modes, and you want to alter the CSS variables based on a body attribute:
+All mode names must start with the `#` character.
+You can also optionally filter to a token group by adding part or all of a group name before the `#`.
+For example, if your `color.*` tokens had `light` and `dark` mode you wanted to generate CSS for, as well as `transition.*` tokens with `reduced` modes, you could add the following selectors:

 ```js
 // tokens.config.mjs